scalable-mind/conventions/codestyles/c/index.md

 // code starts here
 ```

-> :information_source: As many of text editors support `.editorconfig` files for maintaining consistency of codestyles, you can place one in the root directory of a project.
+> :information_source: As many text editors support `.editorconfig` files for maintaining consistency of codestyles, you can place one in the root directory of a project.
 You can download it [here](https://raw.githubusercontent.com/scalable-mind/public-assets/master/editorconfig/.editorconfig) just pressed `Ctrl+S` ([about EditorConfig](http://editorconfig.org/)).

 ## Naming